GSA/cto-website/README.md

 ```

 To modify USWDS custom styles, edit the files in [_sass/uswds](/_sass/uswds), particularly [_uswds-theme-custom-styles.scss](/_sass/uswds/_uswds-theme-custom-styles.scss).
 You can automatically compile edited Sass files during development by running:

 ```
 gulp watch
 ```

+Note that when upgrading USWDS, you may have to copy new USWDS SASS files over and it may be necessary to manually merge the newer files with the customizations in [_sass/uswds](/_sass/uswds).

 ## License